whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/README.md

 ### `examples/`
 Worked examples showing how the reusable workflow has been instantiated for a real dataset.

-These are for reference and proof of concept only.
+These are for reference, proof of concept, and ongoing worked-example development only.

 ### `decisions/`
 Design decisions and governance notes explaining why the workflow is structured in a particular way.